dpoppe7/Leetcode-Resources-Practice/Big-O_Charts/big_o_complexity_chart.md

 ### STACKS
 ## Definition:
 A Last-In-First-Out (LIFO) data structure where elements are added and removed from the same end (top).

 ## Time Complexity:

+Time depends on how you implement it.
+It's ok to implement as Dynamic arrays

 Push: O(1)
 Pop: O(1)